sergiu-dina/bug-tracker/README.md

 The app was built with ASP.NET CORE, MVC, C# and SQL.
 The front end was developed with HTML, JavaScript and Bootstrap.
 The database was built with SQL Server and hosted on Azure.

-When you check out the app, in the Login page I recommend to choose the option to Login as a Demo Admin in order to have access to all the features of the app.
+When you check out the app, in the Login page I recommend choosing the option to Login as a Demo Admin in order to have access to all the features of the app.

 Please visit the site and try it out: https://bugtracker-dinasergiu.azurewebsites.net